The Best Thread Count for Sheets - Turmerry Mattress Blog

 Microfiber is a synthetic material that is known for being soft and lightweight.
 It is usually measured in grams per square meter (GSM).

 Flannel is a type of fabric that is made from wool or cotton.
-It is known for being warm and cozy, and it is typically measured in GSM.
+Flannel sheets are known for being warm and cozy, and they are typically measured in GSM.

 Jersey is a type of knit fabric that often uses cotton, but not always.
 It has a soft, stretchy feel, and it can be comfortable to sleep in.